Goodspeed’s Artists Village

-After decades of dreaming, many years of planning and nearly two years of construction, Goodspeed Musicals’ Artists Village is now a reality.
+After decades of dreaming, many years of planning and nearly two years of construction, Goodspeed Musicals’ Artists Village became a reality in 2012.
 Located near the Goodspeed Opera House in East Haddam, Connecticut, seventeen gleaming new houses are now part of the fabric of this scenic New England town.

 Nestled in a village of historic buildings and within walking distance to the Goodspeed Opera House, the Artists Village consists of 17 new homes and five older homes.
-All of the houses contain three or six bedrooms with shared kitchens and living rooms.
 Each of the new houses was designed specifically with artists in mind: every bedroom has a private bathroom, extra insulation was added between walls to ensure quiet rooms, and large common areas were provided to encourage camaraderie and a sense of community.
 The new houses were also constructed with many “green” features like geothermal heating and air conditioning, energy efficient windows and appliances and groundbreaking technology used in paving the Village driveway.

 The Artists Village initiative represented the largest capital project in Goodspeed history.
 In total, the project cost $5.5 million, $2.5 million of which was provided through a grant from the Connecticut Department of Economic and Community Development and the remainder through private donations.
 Over 120 jobs were created as part of this project, most in the construction field and all within the state of Connecticut.
 It is estimated that the creation of Goodspeed’s Artists Village caused an economic impact of $17.5 million on the local economy.

-The effects of this accomplishment cannot be overstated as it will allow Goodspeed to continue to attract top tier talent, produce more musicals and run shows longer.
-It has also spurred the creation of a one-of-a-kind Writers’ Colony where musical theatre writing teams can retreat from daily life to concentrate solely on writing new musicals transforming Goodspeed’s East Haddam campus into a year-round hub of creativity.
+The effects of this accomplishment cannot be overstated as it allows Goodspeed to continue to attract top tier talent, produce more musicals and run shows longer.
+It has also spurred the creation of the one-of-a-kind Johnny Mercer Writers’ Grove where musical theatre writing teams can retreat from daily life to concentrate solely on writing new musicals, transforming Goodspeed’s East Haddam campus into a year-round hub of creativity.

 For project information, contact: